openenergymonitor/HeatpumpMonitor/heatpumpmonitor_build.md

 # Heatpump Monitor Build

+**Please note: 100k / 10k blue resistors look very similar!** When assembling be sure to use select the 10k resistor for the ACAC voltage divider input.

 The heatpump monitor comes as a component kit with all the resistors, capacitors, connectors, IC's and other parts required to complete the build.
 The full Bill of Materials can be found [here](https://github.com/openenergymonitor/HeatpumpMonitor/blob/master/costingexample.md)

 **Packaged Kit**